Co-chairmen Rob McElhenney and Ryan Reynolds' Wrexham AFC mission statement

-Our goal is to grow the team, return it to the EFL in front of increased attendances at an improved stadium while making a positive difference to the wider community in Wrexham.
+Our goal is to grow the team, establish Wrexham AFC as a Premier League club, in front of increased attendances at an improved stadium while making a positive difference to the wider community in Wrexham.

 We will chase that goal guided by four essential principles.

-- To protect the heritage that has made Wrexham AFC and the Racecourse Ground such a special place to watch football for the last 156 years.
+- To protect the heritage that has made Wrexham AFC and the STōK Cae Ras such a special place to watch football for the last 156 years.

 - To reinforce the values, traditions and legacy of this community.
 We understand and respect the intense loyalty and love for this club and how it’s woven into the fabric of the town and its supporters.

 - To use our resources to grow the exposure of the club.
 Of course, this would be in concert with protecting the heart and spirit of a community-led historical icon.
 But why can't the third-oldest club in the world have a global appeal?